openstack-archive/kolla-kubernetes/README.rst

 The kolla-ansible deliverable maintains an Ansible deployment for Kolla containers on bare metal.

-THe kolla-kubernetes deliverable maintains a cloud-native implementation of deployment of OpenStack on Kubernetes.
+The kolla-kubernetes deliverable maintains a cloud-native implementation of deployment of OpenStack on Kubernetes.

 Getting Involved